About Us

 Joseph Fallurin

 Joseph (Joe) is a manager with RMI’s Climate Intelligence Program.
-He focuses on reducing emissions in the oil and gas sector through market-based mechanisms and policy levers related to oil refineries and petrochemicals.
+He focuses on reducing emissions in the oil and gas sector through market-based mechanisms and policy levers related to natural gas demand, oil refineries and petrochemicals.
+Prior to RMI, Joe worked in various downstream operations engineering and sustainability roles in the oil and gas industry after receiving a B.S. in Chemical Engineering from Cornell University.

 Meghan Peltier